 To make the ganache, I heated 1/2 cup of cream to just under boiling and poured it over 1 cup white chocolate chips.
 I used a 2:1 chocolates to cream ratio so it would be a thick consistency.
 This makes about a cup of ganache.
 I used half for the cheesecake filling and reserved the other half for the chocolate drip for decorating.

 I stored the filling and cake in the fridge overnight to get everything nice and cold.
 But at least a couple hours will do.
 When everything is nice and chilled, assemble the cake.
 Spread a little bit of the filling onto a cake board or plate, then place the base layer over it.
 This will help hold it in place.
 Lightly soak the base layer with simple syrup then spoon or pipe 1/4 of the filling onto the base layer, then add another layer.
 Continue with the simple syrup, filling and stacking until all four layers are stacked.
 I kept this cake naked so I skipped the crumb coat step and went straight to the decorating.
 If you don’t want to keep your cake naked, check out some of my frosting recipes.

 To decorate the cake, I used the reserved ganache for a drip, meringue, a waffle cone and pieces painted with gold luster dust, sprinkles, and fresh flowers to create a simple unicorn.
-To see a video of the step by step decorating of this brown sugar cake with cheesecake filling and other recipes visit my YouTube channel.

 I baked this special cake for my sister’s birthday.
 It turned out fantastic and everyone enjoyed it.
 This brown sugar cake with cheesecake filling will not disappoint.
 Now go get your cake on!